 The goal of DNS4EU is to provide EU citizens, companies, and institutions with a secure, privacy compliant, and powerful recursive DNS.
 EU desires to make this officially recommended DNS resolver for public and governmental institutions across the continent.

 Are you interested in DNS4EU?
-Do you want to stay updated and potentially participate in the project’s future?
+Would you like to stay updated and even potentially participate in the project’s future?
 Join our newsletter!
-As part of the newsletter, you will get all the information first hand, you may get an invitation to early access to the service and can join the DNS4EU Stakeholder Group.
+As part of the newsletter, you will get all the information first hand, you may get an invitation to early access to the service and may join the DNS4EU Stakeholder Group.

 Contribute to adjusting (future) business model including long-term sustainability and support the implementation activities by offering wider participation in setting the framework for the technical development and serve to involve all interested parties, thus contributing to the roll-out and community ownership of the DNS4EU.